attainu/project-akarsh-jalem-a13/README.md

 ## How The Program Works

-• Now, we learn how this program will run, we provide the testcase for how many times you want to access the program.

-• Here, we give the choice as you are a restaurant owner or a customer.
+• we give the choice as you are a restaurant owner or a customer.

-• If the program is run by restaurant owner then he/she choose the option for owner, then it will ask for update menu or to remove the menu whatever you choose the program informs the update what you made.
+• If the program is run by restaurant owner then he/she choose the option for owner, then it will ask for add item or to remove the item .

-• If the program is run by customer then he/she must opt for food order option.
+• If  customer then he/she select  food order option.

-• Here we provide the selection strategy for restaurant food item.
-If customer want to visit the restaurant which provide lowest cost then he/she can order one item only.
+• Here we can order single  food item. by selecting a single item then it will displah the lowest price offered by the resturant and the nthre customer can order.

 • Other strategy is that we provide to choose the restaurant and order maximum of three different items not same item multiple time from that selected restaurant.

 • After selection of food item we ask for payment, after payment food will be processed and will deliver to the customer.

-## Note

-• Please input the valid data whenever it will ask.